CodeYourFuture/CYF-Workshops/triangles/readme.md

 First, name the function according to the problem statement.
 The name should be semantic.
 It should convey what the function does.
-Then you'll need to set out acceptance criteria for your function in the form shown below:
+Then set out acceptance criteria for your function in the format shown below:

 _Given_ ...
 _When_ ...